Stocks and Broths

 Rice and Grains

 One of the ways I justified buying yet another kitchen appliance was replacing our rice cooker with the Instant Pot.
 It works just as well, if you follow these simple instructions.
-Basically, wash your white rice (as you normally would); measure equal volumes of wet rice and water; run a 4-minute program; and let it depressurize on its own for 10 minutes.
+Basically, measure equal volumes of dry rice and water; wash your white rice if required; run a 4-minute program; and let it depressurize on its own for 10 minutes.
 Other grains may need different cook times.

 My absolute favorite rice preparation in the Instant Pot is Risotto.
 It doesn't require constant stirring; you set it and walk away.
 Once you figure out the basic method—sweat the onions and rice, add wine and stock, pressure-cook, then fold in butter and cheese—you can adapt it to any other risotto recipe.
 (And a risotto tip: you can swap in sushi rice—like Calrose or japonica—for Italian arborio/carnaroli rice.
 One less thing to stock.
 Trust me!)